and Joint Replacement Dr. James W. Cahill • Dr. David A. Porter • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 After shoulder labral surgery, most patients are able to return home the same day.
 Nerve blocks administered during the procedure typically provide pain relief for up to 3 days after surgery, which helps with pain during the initial recovery period.

-Dr. Cahill may advise you to keep your arm in a sling for up to 3-6 weeks.
+Your surgeon may advise you to keep your arm in a sling for up to 3-6 weeks.
 Rehabilitation will also be an important part of the recovery process, starting with passive exercises to improve range of motion and graduating to strengthening exercises after the sling has been removed.

 Depending on the extent of the injury and surgical repairs needed, it can take as long as 4-6 months for patients to be cleared to resume all sports and work-related activities.
 However, once fully recovered, the vast majority of patients are able to return to their work or sport with decreased pain and better shoulder function.